 You've now cracked the major navigation problems.
 Follow the passage for a few metres until it passes under some large chockstones to where it begins to choke straight ahead.
 Continue to the end, and then turn round, and you'll be able to step up the chockstones into the high level continuation of the rift.
 After a few metres this opens out dramatically into the superbly atmospheric Nagasaki Cavern - a 100 m long, 15 m high passage which has a timeless quality that inspires a feeling of awe.
 Behind you is a huge boulder perched in the roof, seemingly supported by nothing - "The Rock of Ages"

-Start the descent into Nagasaki by descending a narrow path between a giant boulder and the right hand wall, and then down a couple of sandy climbs, still by the right wall, to the lower level.
-Progress is then straightforward through a sequence of large chambers until one is forced up a slightly greasy clamber on the right hand wall (this can be avoided by going back a ferw metres to where a rope hangs from the roof, and following a route under the boulders starting from the left wall).
+Start the descent into Nagasaki by descending a narrow path between a giant boulder and the right-hand wall, and then down a couple of sandy climbs, still by the right wall, to the lower level.
+Progress is then straightforward through a sequence of large chambers until one is forced up a slightly greasy clamber on the right-hand wall.
+This can be avoided by going back a few metres to where a rope hangs from the roof, and following a route under the boulders starting from the left wall.

 At the end of the chambers, the route enters a rift passage, where holes soon start to appear in the floor.
 These are easy to step over at first, but eventually a positive upward traverse is required which takes you to the top of the climb leading into Easter Grotto.
 Alternatively, look for a protected traverse along a bedding which takes you to half way up the same climb.
 From here, you can continue through Easter Grotto to Gypsum Cavern, but the energy-saving route is to descend into the Assembly Hall.
 The initial climb down is greasy with an off-balance move half way down, easily overcome with a short line.
 At the bottom of the climb, a furtle through some boulders leads to another climb down into the Assembly Hall itself.
 This looks quite frightening from the top, but it is easily descended by traversing to the far side of the hole where there are holds a plenty.